• Skip to primary navigation

 What is Stretching Meat?

 Stretching meat is a term used for trying to get a meat product to go as far as possible.
 An example often seen is people turning one chicken breast into a family meal or making a rotisserie chicken last for several meals.
-We will cover both of these in more detail later, so you'll learn more about this as we continue.
+We will cover both of these in more detail later, so you'll learn more about this as we continue learning how to stretch meat in meals.

 The practice is actually fairly simple.
 It can be a little time-consuming when you’re working to portion the foods out, but it's worth it in the end.
 You save money on meat by extending it into multiple meals.